 This can take anything from a few weeks to a year or more.
 Your application will generally be assessed by looking at a variety of factors including your approach, your expertise, your innovation and your need for the grant.

 There are various reasons why your application may be turned down.
 The common ones include:

 - your industry sector or field is not relevant to the body making the award

 - your plan of action was not detailed enough or was unfocused and lacking in clarity

 - you have not made it clear that the grant is vital to the success of the project

 Finally, if your application is unsuccessful, ask for feedback.
 This will help you to be more effective when applying for funds in the future.

 How we can help

-If your business is in the Warwickshire area we can help you to find an appropriate source of grant funds and also assist with your business plan and detailed application.
+If your business is in the Leicestershire area we can help you to find an appropriate source of grant funds and also assist with your business plan and detailed application.
 Contact us at Select Accountants Ltd to find out more.